nrose171/OpenCV_Projects/README.md

 # OpenCV_Projects
-This is a compilation of all my basic projects using OpenCV.
+This is a compilation of some of my basic projects using OpenCV.

 # Required Components
 Need to have openCV installed and g++ version 5.4 or greater.